gregcusack/microservices-demo/README.md

    1. [Prepare GKE cluster for Istio](https://istio.io/latest/docs/setup/platform-setup/gke/).
 Skip the first step which sets up a new cluster.
 You can get the $CLUSTER_NAME, $ZONE and $PROJECT_ID from the Google Cloud CLI.

 7. Make sure you have `istio` running in your cluster already with `Jaeger` add-on.
+You might have to update the Kubernetes master (from the GCloud webpage) for newer versions of Istio.

    1. [Install and run Istio](https://istio.io/latest/docs/setup/getting-started/#install).
 Only follow up to the 'Install Istio' step.
 Don't deploy their sample application.
    2. [Install Jaeger](https://istio.io/latest/docs/ops/integrations/jaeger/#installation)